juhp/rpmbuild-order/README.md

 1. Given packages A, B, C, where C depends on B, and B depends on A, and you call

        rpmbuild-order sort C.spec A.spec

    then the output may be wrong if C does not have a direct dependency on A.
    Even if the order is correct, B is missing in the output and thus in this case the list of packages cannot be reliably used for a sequence of builds.

    However the `deps` and `rdeps` commands take other neighbouring package directories into account.

 2. repoquery is not used to resolve meta-dependencies or files to packages.
 So if a package BuildRequires a file, it will not be resolved to a package.
-This may get addressed some day, but file dependencies seem less common for BuildRequires than Requires.
+This may get addressed some day, but file dependencies seem uncommon for BuildRequires compared to Requires.

 3. rpmspec is used to parse spec files (for macro expansion etc): so missing macros packages can lead to erroneous results in some cases.

+4. Since version 0.4.6 there is some support now for packages using dynamic buildrequires (in Fedora: golang, python, ruby, and rust packages).

 ## Installation